-4.5 Cloud Topology and Control Plane Scenarios
+Cloud Topology and Control Plane Scenarios

 Typically, Clouds have been implemented in large (central) data centers with 100’ to tens of thousands of servers.
 Telco Operators have also been creating intermediate data centers in central office locations, colocation centers, and now edge centers at the physical edge of their networks because of the demand for low latency and high throughput for 5G, IoT and connected devices (including autonomous driverless vehicles and connected vehicles).
-Section 3 of this document, discusses Cloud Topology and lists 3 types of data centers: Large, Intermediate and Edge.
+Section 3 of this document, discusses “Cloud Topology” and lists 3 types of data centers: Large, Intermediate and Edge.

 For ease of convenience, unless specifically required, in this section we will use Central Cloud Center, Edge Cloud Center and Intermediate Cloud Center as representative terms for cloud services hosted at centralised large data centers, Telco edge locations and for locations with capacity somewhere in between the large data centers and edge locations, respectively.
-The mapping of various terms, including the Reference Model terminology specified in Table 8-5 and Open Glossary of Edge Computing is as follows:
+The mapping of various terms, including the Reference Model terminology specified in Table 8-5 (RM [1] Table ??) and the “Open Glossary of Edge Computing” [59] is as follows:

 Central Cloud Center: Large Centralised Data Center, Regional Data Center